-I am making definitive plans for fall/winter 2022.
+I am making definitive plans for spring/summer 2023.
 If you would like to be considered for a future Touchstone Weimaraner puppy, please read on…

 I ask that you take some time to research the breed before inquiring about puppies.
 Weimaraners are not for everyone, and I need to stress that my dogs are bred to work.
 At a minimum, they must be adequately exercised both physically and mentally.

 For those interested in a hunting companion or competition prospect, please understand that most Weimaraner puppies are slow to mature and are much softer than other pointing breeds.
 They tend to be more difficult to train for these reasons.

 I do occasionally breed Blue Weimaraners, but they are disqualified in the breed standard.
 They are AKC and NAVHDA registerable and can participate in performance events such as field trials and NAVHDA testing, but they cannot be shown.

 Still interested in a Touchstone puppy?
 Here are a few things you should know about purchasing a puppy from me:

 The Process of Getting a Touchstone Weimaraner Puppy

 FIRST THINGS FIRST (A few things to know before we get started):